estuary/flow/site/docs/guides/create-dataflow.md

   The page populates with the properties required for that connector.
   More details are on each connector are provided in the [connectors reference](../reference/Connectors/materialization-connectors/README.md).

-  Details of the collections you just created are already filled out in the **Collection Selector**.

 2. Choose a unique name for your materialization like you did when naming your capture; for example, `acmeCo/myFirstMaterialization`.

-3. Fill out the required properties and click **Discover Endpoint**.
+3. Fill out the required properties in the **Endpoint Configuration**.

+4. Details of the collections you just created are already filled out in the **Collection Selector**.
+If you'd like, you can remove some of these or add additional collections.

+   * To easily find collections, you can use a filter.
+   Hover your cursor within to the Collection Selector table header, next to the **Remove All** button, to reveal an expandable menu icon (three dots).
+   Click the menu icon, and then choose **Filter**.
+   * To remove a collection, click the **x** in its table row.
+You can also click the **Remove All** button, but keep in mind that this button always removes _all_ collections from the materialization, regardless of whether they're hidden by a filter.

+5. Click **Next**.

   Flow initiates a connection with the destination system, and creates a binding to map each collection from your capture to a **resource** in the destination.
   Again, these may be tables, data streams, or something else.
   When you publish the Data Flow, Flow will create these new resources in the destination.

-4. Look over the generated materialization definition and edit it, if you'd like.
+6. Look over the generated materialization definition and edit it, if you'd like.

-5. Click **Save and publish**.
+7. Click **Save and publish**.
 You'll see a notification when the full Data Flow publishes successfully.

 ## What's next?